 Karnataka, one of India’s several states, has significantly contributed to Indian culture.
 The influence of Karnataka has moulded the cultural worldview of India.
 The various famous dances of Karnataka that have their origins in the state are one of the most important forms that the world witnesses today.

 Karnataka has a rich tradition of arts, such as folk dance, puppetry and many more.
-In this context, here are seven famous dances of Karnataka.
+In this context, here are seven famous dance forms of Karnataka.

 7 Famous Dances of Karnataka